 The various ages can offer information regarding circulation rates in the deep sea.

 Coral polyps are organisms that feature a calcium carbonate skeleton.
-The organisms multiply to form the coral leaf structures, which are colorless.
+The microorganisms multiply to form the coral leaf structures, which are colorless.
 Isotopic studies on corals can also provide variations in ocean temperatures.

 The carbon-14 dating and isotopic study of corals are vital in understanding corals' growth in different climatic conditions.